jdsandifer/100-days-of-code/log.md

 **Today's Progress:** Answered more questions on Treehouse about Java.

 **Thoughts:** I do want to make sure my question answering isn't keeping me from progressing on my apps, but it's a great way to stay actively thinking about Java and Android without having to get my development computer up and running.
 This probably means I need to get Android Studio working on my laptop so working on projects is as easy as answering questions...

+### Day 12: February 5th, 2017 (Sunday)

+**Today's Progress:** Started figuring out some Regex searches for a little project for a friend.

+**Thoughts:** It's been a month since I started 100 Days of Code and I'm only on day 12.
+I'm not sure my leniency with the rules is as helpful as I thought, but it has kept me from quitting - so that's good.
+I also want to be flexible with the varying demands of my work schedule and other activities so it's hard to commit to coding every day.

+But I probably should set my standards higher than they have been recently...

+I definitely like my "just do some coding" variant of the "one hour of coding per day" rule, though.
+It's easy to get close to an hour if I just start, but harder if I have to block out a full hour - it seems more daunting as a full hour.